Diyi2020/Diyi2020.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in __Computational and Applied Mathematics__ and would like to study mathematical theory and develop numerical method based on applications in __Condensed Matter Physics, Mechanics and Medical Science__.
-I am advised by Prof Luskin at UMN and most of my interests go into numerical analysis, applied analysis, probability related to quantum material and quantum technology.
+I am interested in __Computational__ and Applied Mathematics__ and would like to study mathematical theory and __develop numerical methods based on applications__ in Condensed Matter Physics, Mechanics and Medical Science.
+I am advised by Prof Luskin at UMN and most of my interests go into numerical analysis, applied analysis, probability related to __quantum material and quantum technology__.

 For scientific computing, I am interested in applying new computational tools including AI, supercomputers as well as quantum computer to solve scientific problems.

 Research Focus of this month:

-1. TMD
+1. __TMD__

-2. Quantum Algorithms
+2. __Quantum Algorithms__

 Inspired by working with scientists, I have lots of interests in ab initio methods and becoming quantum scientists.
-With advances in experimental physics, I am also interested in using experimental data to do first^2 principle computation:
+With advances in experimental physics, I am also interested in using experimental data to do __first^2 principle computation__:

-1. DFT and ab initio methods with Machine Learning
+3. Electronic Structure: DFT and ab initio methods with Machine Learning

 Looking for applied math postdoc positions in math department, national labs or industrial labs during Fall 2024 (Open to other departments like Quantum initiatives or Quantum Science and Engineering).
 Main targets are problems related to numerical analysis, machine Learning, quantum many body for materials and quantum algorithms.